asift91/Manual_Migration/option2.md

 	  ![image](/images/folderstructure.png)

-	 - First create a empty storage directory in any desired location to copy all the data.
+	 - First create an empty storage directory in any desired location to copy all the data.

 		```
 		sudo -s
-		for example the location is /home/azureadmin
+		for example, the location is /home/azureadmin
 		cd /home/azureadmin
 		mkdir storage
 		```